mambokara68/getting-and-cleaning-data---course-project/codebook.md

 #my code book

-#Which features where selected ?
+##Which features were selected ?
 I choose to select all the features with mean and std written in the name except angle(tBodyAccMean,gravity) angle(tBodyAccJerkMean),gravityMean) angle(tBodyGyroMean,gravityMean) angle(tBodyGyroJerkMean,gravityMean) angle(X,gravityMean) angle(Y,gravityMean) angle(Z,gravityMean which are angle measurement without mean calculation.
 But I extracted « meanFreq » column  features which are average values.

-#Different data and values obtained during execution of  the script
+##Different data and values obtained during execution of  the script
 |name|class|size|dim|description|
 |----------------|----------------|--------------|-----------------|---------------|
 |X_test¬|data frame¬|	12.7Mb| 2947 obs of 561 variables|  obtained from : ("X_test.txt") different  measurements for each subject in the test group|